 Rahul Mitra

 I am a computer science PhD student at Boston University advised by Prof. Edward Chien.
-Our research
+My research

-is broadly in the areas of computer graphics and geometry processing.
+broadly spans the areas of geometry processing, computer graphics and digital fabrication.

 was in the area of telerobotics.